Matt Hasselbeck, Leonard Marshall pledge to donate brains to concussion research

 More than 400 brains have been donated to the VA-BU-CLF Brain Bank — a collaboration with the Department of Veterans Affairs, Boston University and the Concussion Legacy Foundation — which has resulted in the diagnosis of more than 250 cases of CTE.

 “CTE is no joke, and I don’t want to see anyone else suffer like me and my friends,” Marshall said.
 “At 55, I have short-term memory loss, erratic behavior and experience fogginess.
-This is literally a life-and-death matter, and it’s time we start having real, honest conversations about brain trauma in professional and youth sports.”
+This is literally a life-or-death matter, and it’s time we start having real, honest conversations about brain trauma in professional and youth sports.”

 Hasselbeck played 17 seasons in the NFL, including 10 with the Seattle Seahawks, and joined ESPN’s “Sunday NFL Countdown” in 2016.
 As a player, he was a member of the NFL Players Association’s executive committee, where he worked on a variety of health issues, including concussions and helmet safety.
-In 2013, he joined Chris Nowinski, the Concussion Legacy Foundation’s executive director, at a press conference before Super Bowl XLVII, calling for state high school athletic associations to ban full-contact practices in the offseason.
+In 2013, he joined Chris Nowinski, the Concussion Legacy Foundation’s executive director, at a news conference before Super Bowl XLVII, calling for state high school athletic associations to ban full-contact practices in the offseason.

 His father, Don, pledged his brain in 2010.